 Jacques le Roux was born in Ladysmith (Kwazulu-Natal) in South Africa.
 He studied at the conservatoire of the North West University in Potchefstroom.
 He made his European opera debut in 2007 at the German Jeunesse Musicales Junge Oper Schloss Weikersheim in the role of Don Ramiro in Rossini’s La Cenerentola.

-During the 2008/09 opera season he was engaged at the Staatsoper Meiningen in Germany and from 2010 he is currently engaged at the Musiktheater in Linz, Upper Austria as principle tenor.
+During the 2008/09 opera season he was engaged at the Staatsoper Meiningen in Germany and from 2010 to 2017 at the Musiktheater in Linz, Upper Austria as principle tenor.
 In 2010 he was honored by the Deutsche Theaterverein as Artist of the Year and winner of the Ulrich Burkhardt Förderpreis.
 He has worked with some of the world’s leading conductors such as Sir Simon Rattle, Franz Welser-Möst, Teodor Currentzis, Gustav Kuhn, Alessandro de Marchi, Dennis Russell Davies and Myung-Whun Chung.
 Also as concert and recording artist, Jacques le Roux enjoys a reputation of “World Class Musical Event” and has given recitals throughout Germany, Austria, Norway, the Czech Republic, France, the Netherlands, Italy, Croatia, Belgium, South Africa, Russia and Switzerland.